viansebastian/AdultsIncome-PredictiveAnalytics/README.md

 | Wife             |       2331       |       4.8      |
 | Other-relative   |       1506       |       3.1      |

-Kemudian pada tabel 1.4, dapat dicermati bahwa tren dataset cukup seimbang, dengan nilai tertinggi Husband.
-Hasil ini dapat menyiratkan bahwa distribusi Gender akan lebih tinggi pada pria daripada wanita.
-Hal ini akan dikonfirmasikan pada Univariate Analysis pada fitur Gender.
+Then in table 1.4, it can be seen that the dataset trend is quite balanced, with the highest value of Husband.
+This result can imply that the distribution of Gender will be higher in men than women.
+This will be confirmed in the Univariate Analysis on the Gender feature.

 ---

 ![Univariate Visualization](Sub1_PA/univariateRace.png?raw=true "Univariate result")

-Gambar 1.5: Univariate analysis race vs income
+Figure 1.5: Univariate analysis of race vs income

-Keterangan dari distribusi race dapat dicermati dari tabel berikut.
+Description of the race distribution can be seen in the following table.

-Tabel 1.5: Distribusi race
+Table 1.5: Race distribution
 |      **race**      | **sample count** | **percentage** |
 |:------------------:|:----------------:|:--------------:|
 | White              |       41762      |      85.5      |